NicolasImagawa/e-commerce-sales-pipeline/cloud/README.md

 Under elaboration.

 ### Connect and transfer files to EC2
+Terraform already loads the needed files to the EC2 instance, but this section helps you to load extra files using SCP.

 Inside your local machine user, in path that probably looks like "/home/username/.ssh" or "c:/users/username/.ssh", create a `config` file like this:

 ```